esikm/Pillow/docs/handbook/image-file-formats.rst

 ICO is used to store icons on Windows.
 The largest available icon is read.

-The :py:meth:`~PIL.Image.Image.save` method supports the following options:
+The :py:meth:`~PIL2.Image.Image.save` method supports the following options:

 **sizes**
     A list of sizes including in this ico file; these are a 2-tuple,